Goraul: Demographics

-As per 2001 census, Goraul block had a population of 135,502.
+As per the 2001 census, Goraul block had a population of 135,502.

 Politics

 Vindhyeshwari Prasad Varma (a.k.a.
 Binda Babu) of Manpura village was the first speaker of Bihar assembly after independence (1946–1962).
 His contribution to public affairs earned him the recognition of Padma Bhushan in 1961.
 He spent his last years with his eldest son Ram Chandra Prasad Varma in the village till his demise on 22nd Jul 1968.
 His eldest grandson Ishwar Chandra Varma presently resides here.